kontist/kontist.github.io/docs.markdown

 <td valign="top">[<a href="#datevexport">DatevExport</a>!]!</td>
 <td>

-Get all existing DATEV Exports
+Get all existing DATEV Exports requested by the user

 </td>
 </tr>